IreneOkajile/previous-printf/README.md

-# printf
+A Printf project of two AlX students.
-A group project of Printf done by Anne and I
+Participants: Irene and Anne